tidepool-org/tidepool-org.github.io/index.md

 *Thank you for your support.*

+These are Tidepool's [Application Terms of Use](terms-of-use), maintained here on GitHub.
-This is a test of having our [privacy policy](privacy-policy) maintained on GitHub.
+This is Tidepool's [privacy policy](privacy-policy) maintained here on GitHub.